Yankees vs. Orioles Player Props Betting Odds

 Santander Stats

-- Anthony Santander has 21 doubles, a triple, 14 home runs, 27 walks and 47 RBI (81 total hits).
-He has stolen two bases.
+- Anthony Santander has recorded 81 hits with 21 doubles, a triple, 14 home runs and 29 walks.
+He has driven in 47 runs with two stolen bases.

 Santander Recent Games